awsdocs/aws-mobile-developer-guide/doc_source/how-to-user-sign-in-sign-out.rst

    iOS - Swift
        In the following example, :code:`AWSMobileClient` is instantiated within the :code:`didfinishlaunching` and :code:`open url` blocks in :code:`AppDelegate`, as described in :ref:`Add User Sign-In <add-aws-mobile-user-sign-in>`.
 If the client does not find a cached identity from a previous sign-in, it retrieves an unauthenticated “guest” Amazon Cognito Federated Identity ID that is used to access other AWS services.
 In debug output, look for the string: :code:`Welcome to AWS!`.

        If the user already has a cached authenticated identity ID from a previous sign-in, then  :code:`AWSMobileClient` will resume the session without an additional sign-in.
-In this case, :code:`AWSSignInManager.sharedInstance().isLoggedIn` is set to :code:`true`.

        When :code:`AWSMobileClient` is instantiated, the app navigates to a Navigation Control hosted in a ViewController whose UIView contains a sign-out button.
 If the user is not already signed in, the viewDidLoad of the ViewController calls the built-in sign-in UI of the AWS Mobile SDK.
 A successful sign-in prints the string: :code:`Sign-in succeeded` to debug output.